kwcode2016/capstone-zoom-stock-price-twitter-sentiment/README.md

 The fine-tuning process for RoBERTa could be adapted to handle more financial data, and the web application could be further generalized to analyze any company's stock based on its name and symbol.

 Another promising avenue for future research could involve the application of time series machine learning models to predict future stock prices based on sentiment analysis.
 Additionally, the sentiment analysis could be expanded beyond Twitter to other social media platforms like Reddit, Facebook, Instagram, and TikTok, which host substantial discussions about stock trading.

+One very interesting direction for future research is to have a specific target for sentiment analysis.
+For this project, only the general sentiment of the tweets were considered.
+So a tweet that specified very good news for another stock, but negative for the zoom stock price, RoBERTa will label it as positive sentiment.
+This can be corrected by modifying the use of RoBERTa (or other sentiment analysis models.) this is done by specifying 'find the sentiment analysis of Zoom Stock PRICE'.
+Once this is done, we can find a much better sentiment analysis of each tweet.

 In conclusion, this paper provides a compelling exploration of the relationship between social media sentiment and stock price changes.
 Further work in this area could lead to a new understanding of the influences that drive the stock market.